-- 1.1 The purpose of this report is to advise the Audit, Risk and Scrutiny Board of the absence statistics for the period 1st October 2018 to 31st March 2019.
+- 1.1 The purpose of this report is to advise the Joint Consultative Board (Non-Teaching) of the absence statistics for the period 1st October 2018 to 31st March 2019.
 The report details the absence statistics by service and by category of staff. - 1.2 The report provides information in relation to absence targets and how services have performed against them.
 An analysis of the reasons for absence has also been compiled and details are included within the report.
-Information is also provided on supporting attendance activity and the costs of sick pay.
+Information is also provided on supporting attendance activity.